-June 24, 2012 - Resigns from the Muslim Brotherhood and the Freedom and Justice Party to show that he will represent all Egyptians as president.
+June 24, 2012 - Morsy resigns from the Muslim Brotherhood and the Freedom and Justice Party to show that he will represent all Egyptians as president.

-June 30, 2012 - Is sworn in as Egypt's first democratically-elected president.
+June 30, 2012 - Morsy is sworn in as Egypt's first democratically-elected president.

 July 8, 2012 - Announces that he is overriding a military edict that dissolved the country's elected parliament and calling lawmakers back into session.